elunna/nerfhack-changelog/README.md

 * When attacking particularly dangerous monsters like cockatrices, medusa, or green slime, the bite attack will be prevented to avoid stupid deaths.
 * Even though all vampires have drain level resistance, they are susceptible to the drain life bite attacks from other vampires.
 Although intrinsic drain resistance doesn't protect from this blood draining, an extrinsic source will (ie: Stormbringer).
 * Vampires feed at a much higher rate when their victims are impaired by confusion, incapacitated, or trapped (Hack'EM).
-* While playing as a vampire, most food rations are replaced by blood potions.
+* While playing as a vampire, most food rations and fruit juice potions are replaced by blood potions.
 * Vampires prefer their blood to be cursed, not blessed!
 When blessed, the blood is treated as congealed and is unusable.
 Cursed blood grants more nutrition and cursed vampire blood increases a vampires maximum hit points.
 This is the opposite behavior from SLASH'EM.
 * Some vampires get an opera cloak (much rarer than SLASH'EM).
 * Vampires get a charisma bonus for wearing opera cloaks (UnNetHack).